 Earlier rejected as a video game, virtual reality (VR) and simulator-based training technology are changing how training programs are delivered.

 Virtual reality training programs, when combined with traditional training offers distinct advantages.
-In addition to economic and safety benefits, virtual reality training systems allow to trainers to deliver scientific, standardized and hands-on training experience ensuring that trainees learn to perform and deliver in the same way as they would be required to do the job.
+In addition to economic and safety benefits, vr training and skill development allow to trainers to deliver scientific, standardized and hands-on training experience ensuring that trainees learn to perform and deliver in the same way as they would be required to do the job.

 Companies in the manufacturing and industrial sectors are discovering the benefits of virtual reality systems for training people to manufacture better, faster and safer.
 Realistic replicas of the actual machines are allowing trainees to make mistakes on a full-functioning equipment with any real loss or danger.
 Simulation-based training solutions offers a safe and cost-effective way to develop skills without the risk of injury and using their actual machines and equipment